 Retaliation against an employee for exercising or attempting to exercise any rights available under the Wage Theft Prevention Ordinance is strictly prohibited.
 Examples of exercising protected rights include: inquiring, disclosing, reporting, or testifying about any reasonably suspected violation of the ordinance.
 Where necessary, aggressive enforcement to protect employees’ rights will be pursued by the City.

-It is be rebuttably presumed that retaliation has occurred if an employer within ninety (90) days of the employee’s exercise of rights under the Wage Theft Prevention Ordinance materially changes the terms or conditions of the employee’s employment, including terminating, constructively discharging, or reducing the employee’s wages or benefits, or making other changes in the employment that affect the employee's future career prospects.
+It is rebuttably presumed that retaliation has occurred if an employer within ninety (90) days of the employee’s exercise of rights under the Wage Theft Prevention Ordinance materially changes the terms or conditions of the employee’s employment, including terminating, constructively discharging, or reducing the employee’s wages or benefits, or making other changes in the employment that affect the employee's future career prospects.
 The employer may rebut this presumption by presenting clear and convincing evidence that the action was taken for a non-retaliatory purpose.

 Where can i ask more questions?

-Labor Standards Enforcement Division staff in the Minneapolis Department of Civil Rights is happy to provide technical clarification or answer questions from employers or workers.
+Labor Standards Enforcement Division staff in the Minneapolis Department of Civil Rights are happy to provide technical clarification or answer questions from employers or workers.
 Contact (612) 673-3000 (311) or (612) 673-2157 (TTY) or firstname.lastname@example.org for more information.
 The Minnesota Department of Labor can also be contacted at 651-284-5070 or email@example.com .